-Rwanda's efforts to tackle the first wave of infections was recognised internationally
+Rwanda's efforts to tackle the first wave of infections were recognised internationally

 Since the first case of the novel coronavirus disease (COVID-19) was identified on March 14, 2020, Rwanda — a sub-Saharan landlocked country with an estimated 12 million people on an area of 26,338 square metres — has put in place various control measures.
 It organised a bi-monthly cabinet review to mitigate the spread of coronavirus while also conducting efficient tracing, testing and isolating of patients.